ObolNetwork/obol-docs/docs/int/quickstart/quickstart-builder-api.md

 # Run a cluster with MEV-Boost

 :::caution
-Charon is in an early alpha state and is not ready to be run on mainnet.
+Charon is in an alpha state and should be used with caution according to its Terms of Use (check latest URL/Docs).

 Charon's integration with MEV-Boost is also in an alpha state and requires a non-trivial amount of configuration to get working successfully.
 In future this process aims to be much more automated and seamless from the users perspective.
 :::